Our plans, goals and mission are clear, measurable and visible to all.

 FOR ANOTHER - drinking water donation

-When you purchase a Retulp bottle, you are making sure that someone elsewhere is drinking with you.
-Over the past 7 years, Retulp has ensured that over 100 million gallons of clean drinking water have been donated to people in Africa and Indonesia.
-The donations are invested under the control of Aqua for All in water projects run by: Amref Flying Doctors, The Red Cross, Simavi and World Vision.
+When you purchase a Retulp bottle, you ensure that someone elsewhere drinks with you.
+Since 2015, Retulp has ensured that over 200 million liters of clean drinking water have been donated to people in Africa and Indonesia.
+Under the control of Aqua for All, the donations are invested in water projects run by: Amref Flying Doctors, The Red Cross, Simavi and World Vision.

 FOR THE PLANET - no excuse for single use